rohanwadhwa23/Credit-Risk-Modeling-Using-Machine-Learning/README.md

 # Credit-Risk-Modeling-Using-Machine-Learning
-Predicting the probability of default of that a potential borrower will default on a prospective loan over the next 12 months.
+Predicting the probability of default that a potential borrower will default on a prospective loan over the next 12 months.
 Data mining financial statement data containing more than one million firm years by augmenting macroeconomic variables.

 Prerequisite : Kindly install imbalanced-learn
 Eg. conda install -c conda-forge imbalanced-learn